HaydenWStone/Python/README.md

-# Welcome to my small portfolio of Python projects

-# You can reach me at Hayden.w.stone@gmail.com
+Welome to my small portfolio of Python projects.
+You can reach me at hayden.w.stone@gmail.com